Why am I getting a low-quality warning when selecting a print size?

 The first question you need to ask is: what device was this photo taken on?
 Based on the answer to that, there are few courses of action you can take:

 - If the photo was texted or sent to you from someone else's phone, get in touch with the person who sent you the image.
-Have them re-send the photo to by email, ensuring it's attached at the Actual Size.
+Have them re-send the photo to you by email, ensuring it's attached at the Actual Size.

 - If you took the photo on your own phone, we recommend uploading it directly to our website from your phone.
 No need to worry about transferring it to a computer!
 Make sure the file you're uploading is the original from the date that it was taken on, and not a screenshot (there will always be quality loss when taking a screenshot).